mariananeves/scientific-elements-text-similarity/README.md

 # Evaluation of Scientific Elements for Text Similarity in Biomedical Publications

-Data for the publication "Evaluation of Scientific Elements for Text Similarity in Biomedical Publications"
+Data for the publication "Evaluation of Scientific Elements for Text Similarity in Biomedical Publications" published in the [6th Workshop on Argument Mining](https://argmining19.webis.de/) at [ACL 2019](http://www.acl2019.org/EN/index.xhtml).

 The datasets that we annotated using three degrees of similarity are the .tsv files.
 **Currently, only four of the datasets are available, the remaining three will be released shortly.**